Skip to main content

 Page

-Describe an entire page and Studio plans all sections, shows you the structure and estimated cost, then generates everything in parallel.
-Design DNA keeps the visual style consistent across all sections.
+An entire page in one prompt.
+Studio plans every section, shows you the structure and the estimated cost, waits for your approval, then generates everything in parallel with a consistent visual style.

 Import

+Existing code in, native Bricks out.
 Paste HTML, CSS, and JavaScript from any source.
-Studio converts it to native Bricks Builder elements.
-Import a single component or an entire page with automatic section detection and parallel conversion.
+Studio converts it to real Bricks elements, one component or an entire page at a time.

 Wireframe Mode

-Wireframe Mode is the most efficient way to generate sections.
-Instead of building from scratch, the AI starts with a proven layout structure from a library of 374 wireframes and applies your content, colors, and framework on top.
+Wireframe Mode is the most efficient way to generate standard sections.
+Instead of inventing a layout from scratch, the AI starts from a proven structure picked from a library of over 580 hand built wireframes, then applies your content, your colors, and your framework on top.
+The result is consistent quality at a lower cost.

 How it works:

-- Select a category or let Studio auto-detect it from your prompt
+2. Pick a category, or let Studio detect it from your prompt automatically

-- Studio picks the best wireframe match and adapts it to your description
+4. Studio selects the best matching wireframe and adapts it to your description

-- The result uses your framework variables, color palette, and style preset
+5. The result arrives built with your framework variables, palette, and settings

 The 21 wireframe categories:

 When you enable Wireframe Mode, any active Style Preset is cleared automatically.
-Wireframe Mode uses the wireframe structure as the design foundation instead.
+The wireframe structure becomes the design foundation instead.

 Wireframe Library